ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 }
 ```

-You'll get this error for both the `dev-client-01.pfx` and `tst-client-01.pfx` client certificate though.
+You'll receive this error for both the `dev-client-01.pfx` and `tst-client-01.pfx` client certificate.
 We're using self-signed certificates, so to accept the dev environment certificate again, we'll need to upload the corresponding CA certificates to API Management.

 #### Upload CA certificates

-See [How to add a custom CA certificate in Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-ca-certificates) for an explanation on how to upload CA certificates to API Management through the Azure Portal.
+See [How to add a custom CA certificate in Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-ca-certificates) for guidance on how to upload CA certificates to API Management through the Azure Portal.

-To upload the CA certificates using Bicep, open the `main.bicep` and locate the `apiManagementService` resource.
+To achieve the same using Bicep, open the `main.bicep` file and locate the `apiManagementService` resource.
 Add the following configuration to the `properties` section.
 This will upload the root CA certificate to the `Root` certificate store and the intermediate CA certificate to the `CertificateAuthority` certificate store.

 ```bicep
 certificates: [